 Tackle “pie dough anxiety” with the Queen of Tarts, Pastry Chef Laurel Roberts Johnson!
 From 10am-1pm, learn to make flaky pie dough and bake an apple pie with our heirlooms.
 Take home your pie, dough, and a tote for of heirloom baking apples.
 The cost of the workshop is $50 and registration is required.

-The Scott Farm and Vermont Fresh Network will co-host our 9th annual harvest dinner at the farm’s apple barn on Saturday, October 28th at 6pm.
-The 5 course meal will showcase our delicious heirloom apples along with many other local foods.
-Chef Tristan Toleno of Entera Catering will prepare the meal.
-Dinner is $50.00 per person.
-This year the drinks will be BYOB.
-Make your reservations early, reservations are required, – it sells out fast!
+The Scott Farm and Vermont Fresh Network will co-host our 10th annual harvest dinner at the farm’s apple barn.
+The 5-course meal showcases our delicious heirloom apples and cider and other local foods prepared by Chef Tristan Toleno of Entera Catering in Brattleboro.
+BYOB.
+Dinner is $50. per person.
+Make your reservations early, the dinner sells out fast!